corbin1988/marketing/README.md

 - What regulations apply to your product or service?
 - What packaging is required?

+## Who is your competition?

+Are there competitors that exist now and what new competitors are likely to enter the market?
+How will your product or service compare and what is the probable reaction of your competitors once you enter the market?

+Issues to consider are:

+- Who are your major competitors?
+- What share of the market do they have?
+- What are their strengths and weaknesses (e.g. quality, price, service, payment terms, location, reputation, etc.)?
+- How do you compare to your competitors and how will they react to your entry into the market?
+- What factors is there that could increase or reduce competition?

 ## Data Collection Methods

 ### Primary data collection